Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 You should kill the fish immediately with a blow to the head, followed by cutting the gills to bleed it out.
 A good trick is to put the carp head down in a bucket of ice water to speed the bleeding process.

 Once the bleeding is done, get the carp on ice as soon as possible.
-This acts to retard the movement of any remaining blood into the meat and keep it fresh.
+This acts to retard the movement of any remaining blood into the meat and keep it fresh and give you the best carp taste possible.

 Killing the fish quickly also minimizes the production of stress chemicals that make the meat taste bad.